Multicenter Study to Rule Out Myocardial Infarction by Cardiac Computed Tomography (ROMICAT-II)

 Inclusion Criteria:

-- Participant must have 2 or more cardiac risk factors (diabetes, hypertension, hyperlipidemia, current smoker and family history of coronary artery disease).
+- 2 or more cardiac risk factors (diabetes, hypertension, hyperlipidemia, current smoker and family history of coronary artery disease).

-- Participant must be able to provide a written informed consent.
+- Able to provide a written informed consent.

-- Participant must be able to hold breath for at least 10 seconds.
+- Able to hold breath for at least 10 seconds.

 Exclusion Criteria: